 Mouse Catheters

 As with rats you should use sterile, polyurethane catheters with rounded-tips.
+Proper tip position, guided by a collar marking insertion length, is critical.
 For a typical 25g mouse, 2Fr (0.66mm OD) fits well in the jugular vein; a collar positioned at an insertion length of 13mm is common but may vary based on your surgical techniques, weight and strain.
-Our model C20PU-MJV1301 has these features as well as an inner diameter that is an ideal fit on the 25ga connector on the mouse Vascular Access Button™.
+Our model C20PU-MJV2013 has these features as well as an inner diameter that is an ideal fit on the 25ga connector on the mouse Vascular Access Button™.

 Beyond the Equipment: Surgery and Maintenance

-None of these advances in equipment will do you any good if you do not have a skilled surgeon on staff and the right space and equipment for him or her to operate.
-ASR's "Guidelines for Rodent Survival Surgery" is a great place to start.
+None of these improvements in equipment will do you any good if you do not have a skilled surgeon on staff and the right space and equipment for him or her to operate.
 The basics include:

-• A clean operating area, away from the traffic of your lab.
+- A clean operating area, away from the traffic of your lab.
+The operating area is ideally separated from the preparation and recovery of the animals.

-Training and practice.
-You’ll minimize trauma and time under anesthesia while optimizing tip placement and exteriorization.
-If you do not have a skilled mentor, training opportunities can be hard to come by but they do exist.
-If you are not able to set up the basics - perhaps you just need to perform one or two IVSA studies as opposed to an ongoing research program - consider purchasing your rats or mice with the catheter and VAB™ installed as a surgical service.
-They will arrive recovered from surgery and ready for use after they recover from the travel.
+If you are not able to set up for surgery - perhaps you just need to perform one or two IVSA studies as opposed to ongoing research - consider purchasing your rats or mice with the catheter and VAB™ implanted as a surgical service.
+Animals will arrive recovered from surgery and ready for use after they’ve been through your facility’s required acclimation period.

 Conclusion